 Image: Prof. Dr. V.D.
-Krstic - R&D Director of UltraCap Investment Limited.
+Krstic - Director of UltraCap Investment Limited.

-The most promising application of these next generation energy storage capacitors is integration into vehicles, where they will store energy for emission-free cars that do not run on fossil fuels.
+The most promising application of these next generation energy storage capacitors is integration into electric vehicles or cars, where they will store energy for emission-free cars that do not run on fossil fuels.
 This technology will also overcome the out-of-service hours that current electric cars require to recharge, one of the largest consumer barriers for widespread market penetration.